Los Angeles (weather) bringing the heat for Super Bowl LVI. Record high for game possible - KTVZ

 See how hot the forecast will get

-The only other time that the temperature during the big game has been above 80 degrees was when the Super Bowl was held in San Diego in 2003.
+The only other time that the temperature during the big game has been above 80 degrees was when the game was held in San Diego in 2003.

-The heat advisory, issued by the Los Angeles NWS, is in place until 6 pm PT on Sunday, meaning it will be valid well past the 3:30 p.m. local time kickoff.
+The heat advisory, issued by the Los Angeles NWS, is in place until 6 pm PT on Sunday, meaning it will be valid well past the 3:30 p.m. local time kickoff for the Los Angeles Rams-Cincinnati Bengals match.

 “This can lead to wintertime heat stress, especially those who are not used to this kind of heat,” NWS Los Angeles tweeted.